james5418/james5418.github.io/work.md

       </div>
       <ul class="event-description">
         <li>Built a scalable and fault‑tolerant notification microservice handling 10000+ messages daily based on the Pub/Sub model</li>
-        <li>Developed a dashboard to replace JIRA for over 500 employees to track and manage the company's advertising business</li>
+        <li>Developed a dashboard with 5 engineers for over 400 employees to track and manage the company’s advertising business</li>
         <li>Optimized frontend performance by utilizing virtualized rendering for large‑scale tabular data, decreasing load times by 50%</li>
         <li>Boosted overall system observability by integrating Elastic APM and OpenTelemetry for end‑to‑end performance monitoring</li>
-        <li>Created Jenkins pipelines for developers to set up dev environments remotely via APIs, reducing human intervention by 90%</li>
+        <li>Created Jenkins pipelines for 10+ developers to set up dev environments and databases, reducing human intervention by 90%</li>
       </ul>
       <div class="tags-container tags-container-work">
         <span class="tag">Python</span>